BrunoAMSilva/EasyStaff/README.md

 - [x] Option to switch between Soflège and letter notation
 - [x] Option to play audio during animation playback
 - [x] Option to hide beats
+- [ ] Add initial delay and pause between loops to help getting fingers in place
+- [ ] Adjust playback speed to help with initial practice
+- [ ] Looping sections to help practice one or more sections at a time
 - [ ] Improve `MusicXML` support
 - [ ] Properly render slurs
 - [ ] Display common chords (C chord, G7 chord, etc.) as a single rectangle to make it easier to read